Actor, comedian Rob Schneider defends comedian Shane Gillis after SNL firing

 The decision was made after the resurfaced video showing him making racist and homophobic jokes became controversial.
 Schneider took to Twitter to support Gillis.

-On September 12, SNL had announced their new cast members Bowen Yang, Chloe Fineman and Shane Gillis for the season 45 of SNL after actress and comedian Leslie Jones departed from the show.
-Yang is the first Chinese-American and third openly gay person to be cast in the SNL.
+On September 12, SNL announced their new cast members Bowen Yang, Chloe Fineman, and Shane Gillis for season 45 of SNL after actress and comedian Leslie Jones departed from the show.
+Yang is the first Chinese-American and third openly gay person to be cast in SNL.

 In the wake of the controversy, Gillis also posted “apology” Tweets.